All Shook Up

 "All Shook Up" is a song recorded by Elvis Presley, published by Elvis Presley Music, and composed by Otis Blackwell.
-The single topped the U.S. Billboard Top 100 on April 13, 1957, staying there for eight weeks.
+The single topped the U.S. Billboard Top 100 on April 13, 1957, staying there for nine weeks.
 It also topped the Billboard R&B chart for four weeks, becoming Presley's second single to do so, and peaked at No. 1 on the country chart as well.
 It is certified 2× platinum by the Recording Industry Association of America.

-It was ranked #352 on Rolling Stones list of the 500 Greatest Songs of All Time.
+It was ranked No. 352 on the 2004 edition of Rolling Stones list of the 500 Greatest Songs of All Time.